daniel1919-00/DominusApi/docs/docs/unit testing.md

 > You can generate tests easily using the [dominus cli](https://github.com/daniel1919-00/DominusCli) with the command `generate test MyTest`.

-To create a unit test we begin by creating a new Test suite class in the `DominusProjectRoot/Tests` directory directly, or you can also create any number of subdirectories if you want to group your test suites further and the framework will scan for them recursively.
+To create a unit test we begin by creating a new Test suite class in the `Tests` directory of a Dominus project, you can also create any number of subdirectories if you want to group your test suites further and the framework will scan for them recursively.

 > Make sure your filename is the same as your class name!